 For these Marshmallow Frosted Mango Cupcakes I decided to make two cake batters.
 The first was gluten free and can be seen in the photos on the yellow background, the cupcake wrappers are yellow floral, perfect for Spring.

 Each batch of cake batter had some mango added to it.
-As I didn’t have any fresh mango, I used mango from a pot in juice.
+Because I didn’t have any fresh mango, I used mango from a pot in juice.
 I mashed up the mango with a fork and added it to the cake batter.
-I was thrilled that in both bakes, the mango stayed evenly distributed throughout the cooked cupcake.
+Finally I was thrilled that in both bakes, the mango stayed evenly distributed throughout the cooked cupcake.

 So that was the cupcakes made.
 I’d successfully made gluten free cupcakes, with a good texture.

-This dreamy marshmallow frosting is effectively buttercream, with melted marshmallows added to it.
+Effectively this dreamy marshmallow frosting is effectively buttercream, with melted marshmallows added to it.
 Yes, there’s a bit more to it than that, but it is no more difficult than making a chocolate ganache, that is then whipped and piped.

 For some reason I’d imagined the marshmallow frosting to be a bit like marshmallow fluff.
 Very sticky, sweet, frosting that I’d probably have enough of halfway through eating the cupcake.